fbpx

 You may have seen Camila and MaMac on Instagram talking about a ritual Camila practices around the new year where you burn sage.
 If you aren’t familiar with it but are intrigued, then read on about this ancient practice that has been used for centuries by Indigenous cultures.

-Around since prehistoric times, burning sage or smudging “is one of the oldest and purest methods of cleansing a person, group of people, or space and of getting rid of unwanted spirits.
-The practice has been documented as having been used in every corner of the world by our ancestors” according to energy practitioner Colleen McCann who spoke to Vogue about the practice of burning sage.
+Since prehistoric times, burning sage or smudging “has been one of the oldest and purest methods of cleansing a person, group of people, or space, and of getting rid of unwanted spirits.
+The practice has been documented as having been used in every corner of the world by our ancestors”, states energy practitioner Colleen McCann, who spoke to Vogue about the practice of burning sage.
 You can read more about her here.
 The concept is that the power of sage comes from its spirit.
 Since sage is a plant, it—like all living things—has a spirit, and sage perfectly embodies its name by offering a wise, protective energy to the world.

 So how do you do it?

-First, you are going to want to get California White Sage or a White Sage Smudge Stick.
-You can find these online, and most Whole Foods stores carry them as well.
+First, you need to get a California White Sage or a White Sage Smudge Stick.
+You can find these online, or most Whole Foods stores carry them.

-To light your sage, simply hold the bundle at a 45-degree angle, light it with a match and let it burn for about 20 seconds before gently blowing on it so that you see orange embers on the end and it’s smoking.
+To light your sage, simply hold the bundle at a 45-degree angle and light it with a match.
+Let it burn for about 20 seconds, then gently blow on it until you see orange embers and the end of it is smoking.

-Next, starting at the main point of entry to your home, start walking around your space and allow the smoke coming off your smudge stick to waft around.
-Some people like to let the sage burn naturally (you can also blow on it) and others like to fan it with a feather.
+Next, starting at the main point of entry to your home, start walking around your space and allow the smoke to come off your smudge stick and waft around.
+Some people like to let the sage burn naturally, others like to fan it with a feather, or you can also blow on it!

-“Give special attention to areas in front of mirrors, in corners, and in spaces like foyers, hallways, and doorways,” says Giselle Wasfie, L.Ac., a Chinese medicine expert and the founder of REMIX Acupuncture & Integrative Health who spoke with MindBodyGreen about the practice of burning sage.
+“Give special attention to areas in front of mirrors, in corners, and spaces like foyers, hallways, and doorways,” says Giselle Wasfie, L.Ac., a Chinese medicine expert and the founder of REMIX Acupuncture & Integrative Health, who spoke with MindBodyGreen about the practice of burning sage.

 Be sure to always watch for embers flying off your smudge stick and extinguish them immediately.
 Also, never leave your lit sage unattended!